Oguzhanrose/webscrapingproject/README.md

 This personal project is made to understand and learn how data can be scraped from a website.
 Baklava is a very delicious turkish dessert, and I really like baklava.
 I therefore decided to webscrape [Hafız Mustafa](https://online.hafizmustafa.com/baklava-en), which is a baklava brand, which in my opinion makes the best baklava.
-The following three images are respectively a webscraped baklava image from the website, the sub-dataset (the whole dataset contain 64 rows)
+The following three images are respectively a webscraped baklava image (the most expensive one) from the website, the sub-dataset (the whole dataset contains 64 rows)
 I have created by scraping data from the website and cleaning it with Pandas and an interactive visualization made with Plotly.

 <br>